-- Contributions to Research Discipline, Culture, and Environment that demonstrate the staff member's contribution to the general development, sustainability, vitality or visibility of their discipline, field or the broader research environment, culture or capability both within and outside academic domains.
+- Environment that demonstrate the staff member's contribution to the general development, sustainability, vitality or visibility of their discipline, field or the broader research environment, culture or capability both within and outside academic domains.
 Examples might include research leadership roles such as head of department, laboratory, centre, or institute director, institutional or other research related committee membership, activity related to establishing, validating, representing, raising awareness of, and advocating for the discipline or field, or acting in the 'critic and conscience' role. - Facilitating, Networking and Collaboration activity that demonstrates the staff member's contribution to the research environment specifically through developing and supporting research networks, groups, or collaborations that develop or sustain their discipline, field, or the broader research environment, culture or capability both within and outside academic domains.
-Examples might include setting up, leading, or contributing to research centres, groups, seminars, wānanga, fono, lecture series, reading groups, fora, or networks. - Researcher Development, Capability-Building, and Mentoring activity that demonstrates the staff member's contribution to developing and growing the research environment specifically through staff development, mentoring and support both within and outside academic domains.
+Examples might include setting up, leading, or contributing to research centres, groups, seminars, wānanga, fono, lecture series, reading groups, fora, or networks. - Nentoring activity that demonstrates the staff member's contribution to developing and growing the research environment specifically through staff development, mentoring and support both within and outside academic domains.
 Examples might include formal mentoring roles, leadership roles and advocacy/representative roles for